duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/review_process.md

 # Review Process

 When you submit a pull request, a community leader will assign themselves to your pull request and work with you to completion (i.e. your instant answer goes live on DuckDuckGo).
+All comments and suggestions for your pull request should be discussed publicly in the pull request on Github, so that others can follow the progression.
 Of course, you can always contact anyone from the community or team if you have questions.
-All comments and suggestions for your pull request will be discussed publicly.
+Here are some community leaders who are available to help out:

 - [@loganom](https://github.com/loganom)
 - [@bradcater](https://github.com/bradcater)